marketing-pages/amp/README.md

 #### Installation

-Go to project root, then run `npm install`.
+Go to project root, then run `npm install`